CTF-FlagFrenzy/challenges/Behind_The_Pixels/behind_the_pixels.md

 ## Challenge Overview:

-    - In this challenge, we were tasked to find the flag within a picture.
-Use basic forensic tools to find your way to the flag.
+In this challenge, you were tasked to find the flag within a picture.
+Good luck!

+- Hint 1: Every file has a story to tell; some just need the right tool to read them.
+- Hint 2: Information can be stored where you least expect it—try checking the metadata.
+- Hint 3: Comments aren’t just for conversations; sometimes, they hide secrets.

 ---